hwdeboer1977/Uniswap-V4/src/ILGuard/README.md

 This system ensures fairness by dynamically calculating rewards proportional to IL while capping emissions to prevent overcompensation during extreme market conditions.

+## Whitepaper

+A detailed whitepaper (expected March 2025) will explain the theoretical framework, tokenomics, and implementation details of ILGuard.
+The whitepaper will also outline the next steps on the roadmap, including:

+- Dynamic compensation caps tailored to market conditions.
+- Tiered rewards systems for incentivizing long-term liquidity provision.
+- Governance integration to decentralize parameter adjustments.
+- Cross-protocol collaborations to expand incentives and utility.
+- Multichain support for liquidity pools on emerging blockchain networks.

+Stay tuned for updates, and be part of the journey as ILGuard evolves to better serve liquidity providers!

 ---

 ## Key Features